 Starring A Moment To Remember Korean Movie

-Son Ye Jin (Personal Taste, Shark, Spellbound) is Su Jin, this forgetful and spontaneous girl that has no fear of being silly and has an adorable family who despite her great amount of mistakes, show her all their love unconditionally.
+Son Ye Jin (Personal Taste, Shark, Spellbound) is Su Jin.
+This forgetful and spontaneous girl that has no fear of being silly.
+She has an adorable family who despite her great amount of mistakes, show her all their love unconditionally.
 This fact caught up my attention, since we usually get to see how young people mistakes are overly punished by elders.
-Since it’s a 2004 movie Ye Jin is really young than how we might have been able to see her in her late releases, but even tho she was young, her talent is still amazing and she keeps making us laugh and cry like very few can do.
+Since it’s a 2004 movie Ye Jin is really young and her talent is already amazing.
+She keeps making us laugh and cry like very few can do.

 Jung Woo Sung (The Divine Move, Padam Padam, Athena: Goddess of War) is Chul Soo, a carpenter that works with Su Jin’s father and becomes an important part of her life.
 He will have to deal with hardships from Su Jin’s illness.
 Another impecable part from this excellent actor, Woo Sung is without a doubt one of the most charismatic leads and this movie wasn’t the exception.

-The whole story circles around them, so I wouldn’t like to extend on the rest of the cast since they aren’t really relevant to the tiny but efective story.
-The OST is particularly lovely, and there are many spanish boleros and tangos that are being sung by Korean singers and gives unique ambience to the scenes.
+The whole story circles around them.
+I won’t extend to the rest of the cast since they aren’t really relevant to the tiny but efective story.
+The OST is particularly lovely.
+There are many spanish boleros and tangos that are being sung by Korean singers.
+That gives unique ambience to the scenes.

-The movie is a walk through the happiness of a young couple, with projects and dreams and the hard reality that arrives unexpectedly, tough and sad.
+The movie is a walk through the happiness of a young couple.
+With projects and dreams and the hard reality that arrives unexpectedly, tough and sad.
 The hopeless need to confront fears and unjust tyranny of face.
-I highly recommend this movie to super romantic people, but please don’t forget something to wipe a huge amount of tears.
+I highly recommend this movie to super romantic people.
+And please don’t forget something to wipe a huge amount of tears.